meltyourface/blank/posts/Inner-stillness-of-Hesychasm/A-Four-Week-Guide-to-Hesychasm-Practices-for-Spiritual-Growth/index.md

 Week 2: Introduction to the Jesus Prayer

-Objective: To incorporate the Jesus Prayer, a central practice of Hesychasm, into daily life.
+**Objective**: To incorporate the Jesus Prayer, a central practice of Hesychasm, into daily life.

 1. Learning the Jesus Prayer: Familiarize yourself with the Jesus Prayer: "Lord Jesus Christ, Son of God, have mercy on me, a sinner."
 Spend time understanding the meaning and purpose of the prayer.